gi-ev/LNI-proceedings/README.md

 This section discusses some design decisions done when implementing this way to generate proceedings.

-`\IeC` is written into `proceedings.bib`.
-This issue is discussed at http://tex.stackexchange.com/q/234501/9075.
-Since the file is encoded in ASCII characters, we just need to strip out `\IeC`.
-This is done using [sed](https://en.wikipedia.org/wiki/Sed).

 `slicing`: `cut-proceedings.sh` is an alternative script to `slicing.py`.
 It was developed before `slicing.py`, but puts each paper to a separate sub directory.
 Currently, it is not used, but left there, because it could get useful sometime.